 clothes devotees visit the nearest Shiva temple to give ritual bath to the

-Shiva Lingum with milk, honey, water etc.
+Shiva Lingum with milk, honey, water, etc.

 Shivratri Festival is particularly awaited by Hindu women.
 On Shivaratri, married and unmarried women perform puja with great faith, as Goddess Parvati who is also called ′Gaura′, is regarded as the giver of ′suhag′ – good husbands, marital bliss and a long and prosperous married life.
-One can therefore see find women enthusiastically observing the fast and performing the rituals Shiva Pujas on the day.
+One can see find women enthusiastically observing the fast and performing the rituals Shiva Pujas on the day.

-In the bigger and more popular Shiva temples there is massive rush of devotees.
+In the bigger and more popular Shiva temples there is a massive rush of devotees.
 Long queues can be noticed as devotees, mostly women, wait for their turn to perform puja.
-Since, bathing of Shiva Linga with milk is part of the Shivaratri Puja tradition; little rivers are formed due to the excessively overflowing milk and fruit in the Shiva temples on this day.
+Since bathing of Shiva Linga with milk is part of the Shivaratri Puja tradition; little rivers are formed due to the excessively overflowing milk and fruit in the Shiva temples on this day.

 Ritual worship of Shiva Linga is done by temple priests every three hours all through the day and night of Shivaratri Festival.
 Shouts of ‘Shivaji ki Jai’, chanting of the mantra, ‘Om Namah Shivaya’ and ringing of temple bells make the atmosphere religious and devotional.